Kurrawong/prezmanifest/README.md

 ## License

-This code is available for reuse according to the https://opensource.org/license/bsd-3-clause[BSD 3-Clause License].
+This code is available for reuse according to the [BSD 3-Clause License](https://opensource.org/license/bsd-3-clause).

 &copy; 2024-2025 KurrawongAI